-BUS STOPS FOR SCHOOL CHILDREN162 6.1.12
+6.1.12 BUS STOPS FOR SCHOOL CHILDREN168

-Except for age-restricted development, the application for a preliminary plat or planned development shall show the location(s) of bus stops that shall be used for the pick-up and drop-off of school children on both the preliminary and final plats.
+Except for age-restricted development, the application for a major subdivision or planned development shall show the location(s) of bus stops that shall be used for the pick-up and drop-off of school children on both the preliminary and final plats.
 Bus stops shall be configured in accordance with the following:

-- Each bus stop shall be at least six feet long and at least three feet deep. - В. Bus stops shall be located at locations approved by the School Superintendent or his or her designee. - The homeowner's association shall be responsible for the maintenance of bus stops.
-C. - D. These requirements for a bus stop may be waived by the County upon written approval of the School Superintendent or his or her designee.
+- A. Each bus stop shall include a shelter built to the specifications in this section. - B. Each bus stop shall at least six feet long and at least three feet deep with a bench running the length of the bus stop shelter. - C. The sides of each bus stop shelter shall be made of a clear or semi-clear material and the roof shall be constructed to keep rain off persons standing inside the bus stop shelter. - D. Bus stops shall be located at locations approved by the School Superintendent or his or her designee. - E. The homeowner's association shall be responsible for the maintenance of bus stops. - F. These requirements for a bus stop may be waived by the County upon written approval of the School Superintendent or his or her designee.